-Causes of 502 Bad Gateway Error
+What Causes a 502 Bad Gateway Error?

 - Unresolved domain name.
 This happens when a domain name is not resolving to the correct IP.
-Keep in mind that if you have recently migrated your domain name to another host, your DNS changes might take up to 24 hours to be fully propagated and active.
+Keep in mind that if you have recently migrated your domain name to another host, DNS servers changes might take up to 24 hours to be fully propagated and active.